Dear future self with dementia,

 But back to you my future self.
 Let us think of the possibilities, let me write (y)our future possible.
-The reins of guilt tie you to a past you don’t remember, a past that treats you like a stranger, starring in through steamed up glass.
+The reins of guilt tie you to a past you don’t remember, a past that treats you like a stranger, staring in through steamed up glass.
 Let us cut them loose.
 I give you permission to not remember.
 You can live here now, in the future.
 If you don’t remember me, make us someone for today.
 I’m going to stop telling you who we are.

 Let’s give it a go.

 I was never particularly fond of our name.
 I don’t know if you know it, so I won’t put it here.
 You can call us what you like.
 What do you, we, feel like today?
 The sun is shining, illuminating a walled garden, maybe today we are a Marigold?
 Tomorrow it might be overcast, you, we, are tired, a little pensive and reserved, perhaps a Willow?
 You see, a little space to dream ourselves each day.
 It may not be what we thought we wanted, what people tell us we should want, but does that mean there is no joy in it at all?